-In the Heian period, aristocrats used to decorate the garden with seasonal flowers and compete with each other to see who was better.
+In the Heian period, aristocrats used to decorate the gardens with seasonal flowers and compete to see who was better.

-In the Muromachi period (1336-1573), when the style of living was changed to Shouin-zukuri and “Tokonoma” was built, “Tatehana(立て花)” was born as a tatami decoration.
+In the Muromachi period (1336-1573), when the style of living was changed to Shoin-zukuri and “Tokonoma” was built, “Tatehana(立て花)” was born as a tatami decoration.

-Ikenobo Senkei became known to the world as a master of Tatehana(立て花).
+Ikenobo Senkei became known as a master of Tatehana(立て花).
 After that, there was a succession of great players from Ikenobo.
-Ikenobo Senko (2nd generation) created the style of “Rikka(立花)”.
-Ikenobo family has become one of the most famous styles in Japan.
+Ikenobo Senko (2nd generation) created the style of “Rikka(立花).”
+The Ikenobo family has become one of the most famous styles in Japan.

 In the Edo period, “Nageirebana,” which incorporates elements of Chabana, became popular.

-Eventually, it evolved into “Shoka(生花)”, which defined a simple style, and many styles emerged, and in modern times it became a popular practice for women.
+Eventually, it evolved into “Shoka(生花),” which defined a simple style, and many styles emerged.
+In modern times, it has become a widespread practice for women.

 Ikebana has many different names depending on the time period.
 Although the style may be different, the love of flowers remains the same today and in the past.